Lesson 2: Adding a Page + Creating a Grid

 Repeat this step three more times.
 You will now have 4 spacers stacked on top of each other.

-Select and hold the top spacer, and drag it so that it lines up right beside the second spacer.
+Select and hold the top spacer, and drag it so that it lines up to the right of the second spacer.

-You will notice little bold line indications, showing you where your content will be placed if you release your cursor.
+You will notice little bold line indications.
+This tells you where your spacer will be placed if you release your cursor.

 This little line indicates the spacer will line up only beside that individual spacer.
 This will condense only that spacer block in half.
 This is what we are looking for.